m7mdramadandx/SAFARI-Desktop/README.md

 # SAFARI
-Desktop application for booking full trips in Alexandria, Aswan, Cairo and Shamr ElSheikh according to given offers aslo, added admin role to manage the offers
+Desktop application for booking full trips in Alexandria, Aswan, Cairo and Sharm ElSheikh according to given offers also, added admin role to manage the offers

 ## Built With